Node-Red Aux Dashboard – Part 1

 The Flow

-The object is passed to the next Node Red node which is a debug node.
+The object is passed to the next Node Red node which is a debug node (debug 22).

 On the left above is the Modbus Read node, named Stras 88.
 It’s settings are shown below.